-Microscopic allergens, poor heating and air comes from the basement, or a parking garage.
+Microscopic allergens, poor heating, and air come from the basement or a parking garage.
 Carbon monoxide can also be formed in the garage and slowly seeps into the home if the air conditioning and heating systems are out of whack.
 Much like an air conditioning system, carpets are also the producers of allergens.
 This includes dust mites or mold.
-Most of the allergens that blow about the home eventually settles in the carpet.
+Most of the allergens that blow about the home eventually settle in the carpet.
 If the area is damp, the carpet can also be a great place for the growth of mold.

 A properly maintained air conditioning system will actually help deal with all of these issues and if you are an individual who suffers from allergies and asthma, we also have a solution for you to aid in keeping your home or workplace full of clean healthy air.
-We have a system called the Air Scrubber Plus, which is a unique system that can be added to your air conditioning and it works more effectively than UV lights.
-It has been tested under the strictest of guidelines and has provent to be remarkable at keeping pollutants a=out of the air.
-That is something that is very unique to our company.
+It has been tested under the strictest of guidelines and has proven to be remarkable at keeping pollutants out of the air.